Lemongrass & Basil for Bug Bites: Why Whole-Herb Matters

 The word "natural" on a skin care label is essentially unregulated.
 A product can call itself natural while containing mostly synthetic ingredients with a token plant extract.
 A product can claim "with chamomile" while containing so little chamomile extract that it's effectively cosmetic storytelling.

-When I tell you that the herbs in InVine products are grown in our Florida farm and slow-infused into carrier oil, I mean exactly that.
+When I tell you that the herbs in InVine products are grown in our Florida garden and slow-infused into carrier oil, I mean exactly that.
 The herb is the product's foundation, not a footnote on the ingredient list.
 That's a meaningful distinction, and it's worth asking about when you're evaluating any botanical brand.

 Here's something that doesn't get discussed enough: Florida skin is different from Midwestern or Pacific Northwest skin.
 Our climate — high humidity, intense UV exposure, heat — means our skin is under different kinds of stress year-round.